 A supportive government outlook on the use of biopolymers and bioplastics is expected to promote the growth of this market.
 Regulatory bodies such as REACH and EPA have imposed various regulations and legislation to reduce CO2 emissions and environmental imbalance.
 The rising awareness of the impacts of the carbon footprint on the environment is expected to help the growth of the automotive bioplastic market.

 Governments across various countries are promoting bioplastics, owing to their social impacts.
 As bioplastics are made from plant-based fibers, it would open new opportunities for the development of the agricultural sector.
 The social and political problems that take place due to oil deals would reduce and improve environmental balance.
 This is expected to increase the demand for bioplastics across various sectors including automotive.
-However, high product cost of bioplastics as compared to the traditional materials is expected to hinder the market growth over the projected period.
+However, the high production cost of bioplastics as compared to the traditional materials is expected to hinder the market growth over the projected period.

 Automotive bioplastics can be segmented on the basis of material type into natural fibers, bio-polyamides (Bio-pa), poly-lactic acid, and its composites, polybutylene succinate (PBS), and bio-based polypropylene (Bio-pp).
 Bio-pp is expected to account for a major share in the market as it can replace polypropylene in various applications such as lateral sidings, air-conditioning systems, air ducts, bumpers, rockers & body panels, dashboards, pressure vessels, and battery covers.
 The market can be further segmented on the basis of application into interior parts and exterior parts.
 Bioplastics are used in exterior parts such as hoods, bumpers, trim, liftgates, and exterior lights.
 They are used in interior parts such as door consoles & panels, fabrics & upholstery, interior lighting, instrument panels, seats, floor mats, ventilation ducts, and seat cushion foam.